basho/riak_kv/docs/NextGenREPL.md

 ### Real-time Replication - Step by Step

 Previous replication implementations initiate replication through a post-commit hook.
 Post-commit hooks are fired from the `riak_kv_put_fsm` after "enough" responses have been received from other vnodes (based on n, w, dw and pw values for the PUT).
-Without enough responses, the replication hook is not fired, although the client should receive an error and retry, a process of retrying that eventually may fire the hook.
+Without enough responses, the replication hook is not fired, although the client should receive an error and retry.
+This process of retrying may eventually fire the hook - although it is possible for a PUT to fail, the hook not to be fired, but a GET be locally successful (due to read-repair and anti-entropy) and there be no clue that the object has not been replicated.

 In implementing the new replication solution, the point of firing off replication has been changed to the point that the co-ordinated PUT is completed.
 So the replication of the PUT to the clusters may occur in parallel to the replication of the PUT to other nodes in the source cluster.
-This is the first opportunity where sufficient information is known (e.g. the updated vector clock), and should help control the size of the time-window of inconsistency between the clusters.
+This is the first opportunity where sufficient information is known (e.g. the updated vector clock), and reduces the size of the time-window of inconsistency between the clusters, and also reduce the window of opportunity for a PUT to succeed but not have replication triggered.

 Replication is fired within the `riak_kv_vnode` `actual_put/8`.
-Once the put to the backend has been completed, and the reply sent back to the `riak_kv_put_fsm`, on condition of the vnode being a co-ordinator of the put, and of `riak_kv.replrtq_enablesrc` being set to enabled (true), the following work is done:
+On condition of the vnode being a co-ordinator of the put, and of `riak_kv.replrtq_enablesrc` being set to enabled (true), the following work is done:

 - The object reference to be replicated is determined, this is the type of reference to be placed on the replication queue.

-  - If the object is now a tombstone, the whole object is used as the replication reference (due to the small size of the object, and the need to avoid race conditions with reaping activity if `delete_mode` is not `keep` - the cluster may not be able to fetch the tombstone to replicate in the future).
-The whole object must be kept on the queue (i.e. the `riak_kv_replrtq_src` may not filter the object and replace with a `to_fetch` reference).
+  - If the object is now a tombstone, the whole object is used as the replication reference.
+The whole object is used due to the small size of the object, and the need to avoid race conditions with reaping activity if `delete_mode` is not `keep` - the cluster may not be able to fetch the tombstone to replicate in the future.
+The whole object must be kept on the queue and not be filtered by the `riak_kv_replrtq_src` to be replaced with a `to_fetch` reference.

   - If the object is below the `riak_kv.replrtq_srcobjectsize` (default 200KB) then whole object will be sent to the `riak_kv_replrtq_src`, and it will be queued as a whole object as long as the current size of the priority real-time queue does not exceed the `riak_kv.replrtq_srcobjectlimit` (default 1000).
-If an object is over-size a `to_fetch` references will be sent instead of the object, and if the queue is too large the `riak_kv_replrtq_src` will substitute a `to_fetch` reference before queueing.
+If an object is over the size limit a `to_fetch` references will be sent instead of the object, and if the queue is too large the `riak_kv_replrtq_src` will substitute a `to_fetch` reference before queueing.

-- The `{Bucket, Key, Clock, ObjectReference}` is then cast to the `riak_kv_replrtq_src`.
+- The `{Bucket, Key, Clock, ObjectReference}` is cast to the `riak_kv_replrtq_src` and placed by the `riak_kv_replrtq_src` on the priority queue.

+- The queue has a configurable absolute limit, that is applied individually for each priority.
+The limit is configured via `riak_kv.replrtq_srcqueuelimit` and defaults to 300,000 references (5 minutes of traffic at 1,000 PUTs per second).
+When this limit is reached, new replication references are discarded on receipt rather than queued - these discarded references will need to eventually be re-replicated via full-sync.

 The reference now needs to be handled by the `riak_kv_replrtq_src`.
-It has a simple task list:
+The task list for this process is:

 - Assign a priority to the replication event depending on what prompted the replication (e.g. highest priority to real-time events received from co-ordinator vnodes).

 - Add the reference to the tail of the __every__ matching queue based on priority.
-Each queue is configured to either match `any` replication event, no events (using the configuration `block_rtq`), or a subset of events (using either a bucket `type` filter or a `bucket` filter).
+Each queue is configured to either match `any` replication event, no real-time events (using the configuration `block_rtq`), or a subset of events (using either a bucket `type` filter or a `bucket` filter).

 In order to replicate the object, it must now be fetched from the queue by a sink.
-A sink-side cluster should have multiple consumers, on multiple nodes, consuming form each node in the source-side cluster.
-These workers are handed work items by the `riak_kv_replrtq_src`, with the IP/Port of a remote node and the name of a queue to consume from - and the worker should initiate a `fetch` to that destination on receipt of such a work item.
+A sink-side cluster should have multiple consumers, on multiple nodes, consuming from each node in the source-side cluster.
+These workers are handed work items by the `riak_kv_replrtq_snk`, with a Riak client configured to communicate to the remote node, and the worker will initiate a `fetch` from that node.

 On receipt of the `fetch` request the source node should: